jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 Function are for bits of code you run lots or complex code that can be wrapped up so the main code is easier to read.
 Rather than have a sorting algorithm in your code, you wrap that code into a function and then your code is easier to read.
+Functions also make a code much easier to test.
 .. code-block::

    a_list_of_numbers = [1,4,2,3,6,4]